-Financial Services; Biotech; Pharmaceutical; Consumer Products; Telecommunications; Service; Consulting; Computers; High Tech; Professional Services; Manufacturing; Banking; Chemical; Insurance; Computer Hardware; Diagnostic; Electronics; Internet; Health Care; Newspapers; Research; Computer Software; Shipping; Logistics
+Financial Services; Biotech; Pharmaceutical; Consumer Products; Telecommunications; Service; Consulting; Computers; High Tech; Professional Services; Manufacturing; Banking; Chemical; Insurance; Computer Hardware; Diagnostic; Electronics; Internet; Health Care; Medical Device; Newspapers; Research; Computer Software; Shipping; Logistics

 American Express; Ames Rubber; Amgen; Anheuser-Busch; Anheuser Busch; AT&T; Blockbuster; Boston Consulting Group; Bristol-Myers Squibb; CDI Corp; Cisco Systems; Coca-Cola; CuraGen; Deutsche Bank; DuPont; D.E.
 Shaw & Co; D.E.
 Shaw & Co.; Eli Lilly; Fidelity Investments; Genentech; Gilead Sciences; GlaxoSmithKline; Hallmark; Hewlett-Packard; Hoechst-Celanese; Honeywell; Human Genome Sciences; Intel; IntelliMatch; Johnson & Johnson; KPMG Peat Marwick; Lee Enterprises; Lucent Technologies; Max-Planck Inst; Merck; Merix; Microsoft; Motorola; National Inst. of Health; National Semiconductor; NCR; NeXstar; Novartis; Pfizer; Pharmacia Biotech; Procter & Gamble; Prudential Insurance; Ritz-Carlton; Robert Hall International; Sam & Harry's; Texas Instruments; The Franklin Insurance Group; TRW; Union Pacific Resources; Unisys; UPS; USDOT; various others; Verizon; Vertex Pharmaceuticals